-CBPP serves Alaska and global communities by training and educating the workforce and promoting excellence in public, private and nonprofit management and related business disciplines.
-CBPP faculty also conduct applied and pedagogical research and provide professional assistance to public, private and nonprofit organizations.
-CBPP offers a range of degree and certificate programs including the Master of Business Administration (MBA), Master of Public Administration (MPA), Master of Science (MS) in Global Supply Chain Management, Bachelor of Business Administration (BBA), Bachelor of Arts (BA) in Economics and Associate of Applied Science (AAS) degrees.
+CBPP serves Alaska and global communities by training and educating the workforce, and promoting excellence in public, private, and nonprofit management and related business disciplines.
+CBPP faculty also conduct applied and pedagogical research and provide professional assistance to public, private, and nonprofit organizations.
+CBPP offers a range of degree and certificate programs including:

 The college has four departments — Accounting and Finance, Management and Marketing, Information Systems and Decision Sciences, Economics and Public Policy — and more than 40 full-time faculty members with graduate degrees from some of higher education’s most prestigious business programs.
 Many also have extensive professional executive experience, which enhances the relevance and timeliness of CBPP’s curricula.
 The college maintains a small-school atmosphere, while featuring top-notch faculty, research and academic opportunities for students.